Frequently Asked Questions

 When will I be paired up with my mentor?

 We try to get students selected within 3 months of when their application was approved, however there is no guarantee.
 The program relies on mentors to select their mentee, therefore some students may be selected sooner than others.
 We encourage you to ensure your profile is completed as thoroughly as possible and has been reviewed prior to applying.
-If your major and/or career interests change while you are waiting to be matched, please contact Sarah Brinker-Good, Xavier Mentor Program Coordinator.
+If your major and/or career interests change while you are waiting to be matched, please contact Sarah Brinker-Good, Program Coordinator.

 What will happen once I am selected?